keigokudo/take_home_task_flatpeak/note.md

 For this implementation, the OTP code is passed as an environment variable (`OTP_CODE=000000`) because the task focuses on HTTP authentication mechanics, not email automation.
 And it is easier to test if it is passed through environmental variable.
 There is also a potential issue with fresh token etc.

+## Stack

+Analyze the auth method of the dash page.
+Think about the architect of handing the OTP.
+I tried to login on my terminal while it is already logged in on my browser.
+Anti-bot from fly.io and need to set 'user-agent' to emulate a browser.

+## scrape the page vs call that internal API endpoint?

+jtw token it should be possible to get the response from the internal api.

+## session_jtw

+Will this be updated after OTP is submitted?
+Without this it returns EPIPE or ECONNRESET error.
+It looks the error comes from TCP layer, it even doesn't return status code.
+So the request even doesn't reach to the application layer.